PRODUCTION LOCATIONS

 - India (for cotton cultivation)

-According to ARMEDANGELS, it uses various instruments to ensure fairer working conditions.
-For example, the company follows the Common Framework for Responsible Purchasing Practices (CRFPP) and has implemented comprehensive Human Rights & Environmental Due Diligence (HR+EDD) – including risk analyses at country level and individual action plans for partner companies.
-In addition, all relevant production costs – including wages – are included in pricing using the True Costing Methodology and the Fair Price App.
+To ensure fairer working conditions, ARMEDANGELS states that it aligns with the Common Framework for Responsible Purchasing Practices (CRFPP) and has implemented a comprehensive Human Rights & Environmental Due Diligence (HR+EDD) process, including country-level risk assessments and individual action plans for partner facilities.

-According to its own statement, the company works exclusively with external factories and does not have its own production facilities.
-Instead, ARMEDANGELS relies on long-term partnerships: 82% of the purchasing volume comes from factories with which the brand has been cooperating for over five years.
-Communication with partners is close and on an equal footing.
-Suppliers are visited regularly – not only by audit teams, but also by employees such as the fabric team, who thus gain a better understanding of the respective production conditions.
+The company works exclusively with external factories.
+ARMEDANGELS prioritises long-term partnerships: 82% of purchasing volume comes from factories with which the brand has collaborated for more than five years.
+Communication with partners is close.
+Suppliers are visited regularly, both by audit teams and by staff members.

-Certifications also play an important role: ARMEDANGELS has been a member of the Fair Wear Foundation since 2015, uses GOTS-certified organic cotton and relies on the Global Recycled Standard (GRS) for recycled materials.
-With TextileGenesis™, the brand is working on digitally traceable supply chains, for example for organic wool and Lenzing fibres.
-This is complemented by its own initiatives such as the Armedangels Organic Farmers Association, which supported 500 Indian smallholders in switching to organic cotton.
+Through TextileGenesis, the brand is working towards digitally traceable supply chains, for example for organic wool and Lenzing fibres.
+This is complemented by its own initiatives such as the Armedangels Organic Farmers Association, which supported 500 small-scale Indian farmers in transitioning to organic cotton.
+The team is made up of staff from 28 nations.

 MATERIALS